 Also Featured In: Birds that Live in Gold Coasts, Siargao Island Birds You Didn't Know

 The Cape petrel is a seabird from the Procellariidae family that lives in the Southern Ocean.
-It is the only species of its genus and has many allies, including fulmarine petrels and giant petrels.
+It is the only species of its genus with many allies, including fulmarine and giant petrels.

 Cape Petrels are often seen gathering into large flocks as they migrate between Antarctic seas during winter months before returning home to breed during summertime where they form large colonies along coastlines throughout southern oceans such as New Zealand's South Island coasts.